fredderf204/mfnode22/README.md

 # mfnode22
 This is a demo Node Web applcation that can be deployed to an Azure Web App.

-It is bult a top of Node, Express and EJS.
+It is built with Node, Express and EJS.

-Also it allows for a customised deploy through the use of the deploy.sh and .deployment files.
-Which allows this demo to use Grunt (or other tools) to prefrom build tasks.
+It also allows for a customised deploy through the use of the deploy.sh and .deployment files.
+This process is descibed here; https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script.

+I have added a step in the deployment to run additonal build tasks through Grunt (other tools can be used i.e. Gulp).